Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Projective lattice symmetry protected Dirac points of the hexagonal lattice in a magnetic field

 It has been shown that there exist $2q$ zero-energy Dirac points in the hexagonal lattice with isotropic hoppings and magnetic flux $\phi=2\pi p/q$ \cite{VHS,Stability,2qDirac-Hamilition}.
 In this section, we show that other than these zero-energy Dirac points, at flux $\phi=\pi$, the combined symmetry ${\cal T}\circ\mathbf{T}_2$ enforces Dirac band touchings at $E\neq 0$ in the hexagonal lattice, where ${\cal T}$ is the time reversal operator and $\mathbf{T}_2$ is the magnetic translation operator of the primitive lattice (see the following text for definition).
 These finite energy Dirac points do not exist in the square lattice with magnetic flux $\phi=\pi$ or $Z_2$ gauge field \cite{Hofstadter1976,Z2-projective}.

 For the Dirac points at $E=0$, Ref.\cite{Stability} demonstrated the existence of $2q$ such Dirac points in an ideal hexagonal lattice with isotropic hopping in the magnetic field, protected by the lattice’s sublattice and rotational symmetries ${\cal C}_2, {\cal C}_3$.
-In this work, we establish the existence of these Dirac points under more general conditions: when the hopping parameters of the lattice fall in the regime where the zero-energy solutions of the Hamiltonian in the magnetic field exist, e.g., $||t_i|^q-|t_j|^q|\leq |t_k|^q\leq ||t_i|^q+|t_j|^q||, i, j, k=1, 2, 3$ for the tight-binding model \cite{VHS}, the sublattice and translation symmetry of the hexagonal lattice guarantee the presence of $q$ Dirac points at $E=0$.
-Only for some of the hopping parameters, the rotation symmetry ${\cal C}_2$ doubles the number of these $q$ Dirac points and results in $2q$ Dirac points at $E=0$.
+In this work, we establish the existence of these Dirac points under more general conditions: when the hopping parameters of the lattice fall in the regime where the zero-energy solutions of the Hamiltonian in the magnetic field are admitted, e.g., $||t_i|^q-|t_j|^q|\leq |t_k|^q\leq ||t_i|^q+|t_j|^q||, i, j, k=1, 2, 3$ for the tight-binding model \cite{VHS}, the sublattice, translation and ${\cal C}_2$ rotation symmetry of the hexagonal lattice result in $2q$ Dirac points at $E=0$ away from the boundary.
+At the boundary of this regime, the $2q$ Dirac points at $E=0$ merge to $q$ semi-Dirac points at zero energy.

 In the remainder of this section, we first introduce the projective symmetries of the hexagonal lattice and then analyze the Dirac band touchings at $E\neq 0$ and $E=0$, respectively.